Scientific Name

 Description

-Haworthia 'Kegani' is a small compact succulent with dark green to dark chocolate leaves.
+Haworthia 'Kegani' is a small succulent that forms compact rosettes of dark green to dark chocolate leaves.
 It grows up to 3 inches (8 cm) tall.
-In young plants, the leaves are arranged in two opposite vertical rows.
-This arrangement shows its relationship with one of its parents, Haworthia truncata.
-Leaves change the color.
-Temperature, sunlight, and soil moisture all play a role in how they will look.
+The leaves are arranged in two opposite vertical rows in young specimens, which shows the relationship with one of the parents, Haworthia truncata.
+They change color depending on the season and growing conditions.
+Temperature, sunlight, and soil moisture all affect how they will look.

 Hardiness